Crafting YourMy Dream Wedding Using These 4 Wedding Photography Tips

 3. You need an engagement session with your photographer.

 This is straightforward.
-You are about to spend 4+ hours with your photographer practically on top of you sometimes.
-You think the day will be just you and your honey?
+You are about to spend 6+ hours with your photographer practically on top of you sometimes.
+You think the day will be just you and your partner?
 No, it's a throuple, and if you're photographer has an assistant, it's a double date.
 So, I will say it again: PLEASE choose someone you like.